KooperL/marketo-developer.en/help/soap-api/getmobjects.md

 ---
 title: "getMObjects"
 feature: SOAP
+description: "getMObjects SOAP calls"
 ---

 # getMObjects

-Retrieves one or more [MObjects](marketo-objects.md) using a combination of criteria consisting of:
+Retrieves one or more [MObjects](./marketo-objects.md) using a combination of criteria consisting of:

 - Zero or one unique ID, either the Marketo ID or external ID
 - Zero or more attribute filters as name/value/comparison trios